MicrosoftDocs/iis-docs/iis/media/web-playlists/web-playlists-for-iis-7-creating-a-simple-playlist.md

 [![](web-playlists-for-iis-7-creating-a-simple-playlist/_static/image12.jpg)](web-playlists-for-iis-7-creating-a-simple-playlist/_static/image11.jpg)

 In the Web Playlists feature in IIS Manager, you can use any location type with an httpd:// media entry.
 Set the **Location type** to match the content location returned by the remote application that served the request.
-For example, if the remote application returns a physical path such as C:\media\file.asf, then **Location type** should be set to **Physical path**.
+For example, if the remote application returns a physical path such as `C:\media\file.asf`, then **Location type** should be set to **Physical path**.

 In the Web Playlists feature in IIS Manager, simply add a media entry that uses the httpd:// syntax in the **Content location** field.